mcreel/SNM/README.md

 Here's the abstract of the paper:
 ![abstract](abstract.png)

 Here are 95% confidence interval coverage results for the test models.
+The Z (CUE) results are for the method that the paper proposes.

 Stochastic volatility and ARMA models:
 ![SVARMA](SVARMA.png)